 This graduate level course is an elective which will reinforce students’ previous exposure to Job Analysis.
 In many ways, Job Analysis (JA) is the building block of Industrial/Organizational Psychology.
 JA contributes to performance measurement, selection system development and other core Human Resources functions.
 In the course, the theoretical underpinnings of JA will be reviewed.
 A significant component of the class will be performance of Job Analyses by students individually and collaboratively.
 In addition, the JA information will be applied to the development of performance management and employee selection system.

-Instructional Systems Development I Online (Fall, Spring and Summer) and On-Campus (Fall and Spring)
+Instructional Systems Development I Online (Fall, Spring and Summer) and On-Campus in Catonsville (Fall and Spring)

 This course includes the elements of analysis, design, development, implementation and evaluation.
 An emphasis is placed on micro-level design issues including analysis, design and evaluation.
 Learners work through the ISD process to assemble a training or education project that is ready for implementation.
 A design plan and lesson plan is constructed to allow learners real-world experience in the ISD process.
 The online section of this course is taught using an asynchronous delivery format.
 Prerequisite: Consent of the ISD department.

 Principles in Training and Development Online (Fall and Spring) and On-Campus in Catonsville (Summer only)